 IOTHUB_CLIENT_RESULT IoTHubClient_DM_Connect(IOTHUB_CHANNEL_HANDLE client);

 Creates a LWM2M session and connects to the IoT Hub channel specified by the channel handle.
-This API is use in conjunction with the IoTDMClient_DM_DoWork() API to have more control on the library’s execution.
+This API is used in conjunction with the IoTDMClient_DM_DoWork() API to have more control over the library’s execution.

 Arguments